nurullahgungor/bug-git-api/README.md

 ## GOALS
 - [x] Write repo name on console, with object
+- [ ] Change request type https to fetch api system in routes/gitRepos.js file
 - [ ] Bugfix on routes/gitRepos.js
 - [ ] add error handling on project
-- [ ] Genarate API tokens for users
+- [ ] Convert this repository, an GitHub's api library.
-- [ ] Renders HTML pages
+- [ ] add operations.log file.

 ## About Project
-You can use this API in your web site like extension for visualize GitHub repos and information or managing your GitHub account with command prompt.
+You can use this library in your web site like extension for visualize GitHub repos and information or managing your GitHub account with command prompt.

 ## Setup